-Nipomo Post 10978 is a meeting place for Veterans, and for assisting the Nipomo area non-profits to benefit our community.
+Nipomo VFW Post 10978 is a meeting place for Veterans, and for assisting the Nipomo area non-profits to benefit our community.

-Next regular Post meeting is Wednesday, February 19th.
+Next regular Post meeting is Wednesday, June 18th.

 Yours in Service,